A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 Sony 24 mm, f/1.4

-The G masters are the premium lenses by Sony.
+The G Master series are the premium lenses by Sony.
 They are incredibly good, but also incredibly expensive.

-For the 24 mm prime lens, for example, you need to pay almost 1700 euros.
-But then you get an excellent lens, that works perfectly even in bad light conditions.
+For example, you can expect to pay almost 1,400 euros for the 24 mm prime lens.
+But for that money you get an excellent lens that works perfectly even in low light conditions.

 Zeiss Batis 25 mm, f/2

-The Zeiss 25-series is already basically a classic among the wide-angle prime lenses for the Sony Alpha 7 series.
-It’s frequently named as the best wide-angle lens for E-mount cameras.
+The Zeiss 25-series is already considered a classic among the wide-angle prime lenses for the Sony Alpha 7 series.
+It’s frequently cited as the best wide-angle lens for E-mount cameras.

 The lens is very fast with an aperture of f/2.
 It’ll take up a fair bit of space in your camera backpack, but at least it’s relatively light.

-It’s priced at around 1,200 euros, but the lens is worth it.
+It’s priced at around 1,000 euros, but the lens is definitely worth it.

 Sony 28 mm, f/2

-This lens is a great starting point into the world of prime lenses if you don’t want to put down big bucks right away.
+This lens is a great place to dip your toes into the world of prime lenses if you don’t want to go all-in right away.
 With its f/2 aperture, it’s very fast and takes good pictures even in low light conditions.

 The autofocus works reliably and at a price of around 400 euros you can’t really go wrong with this lens.